speedment/speedment-doc/pages/stream_fundamentals.md

 ```

 ### Calculate Average Age
-In this example, we want to calculate the average age of the users that like Tesla.
-Here is a solution assuming that the current year is 2017:
+The following example calculates the average age of the users that like Tesla assuming the current year is 2017:
 ``` java
     OptionalDouble avg = UserManager.stream()
         .filter(u -> "Tesla".equals(u.getFavoriteCar()))